RenRenJuan/Green-Travel-Carbon-App/README.md

    There will be several iterations of it before
    ...

-- Ejected client with enhanced service available as in app purchase
+- Native clients with enhanced service available as in app purchase

   - more context than a single trip, group aggregation, etc.
   - developer support via the common mechanism for same in my domains

-  The ejected client itself with the basic trip model will be kept in sync with what is actually on google/apple.
+  Continuity with ejected expo client will be maintained at the domain model level but there is no commitment to expo in the production client which is what will be on play and app store as GT2 matures.

 - FOSS as before